swch/slate/source/includes/_rest.md

 name | string |
 note | string | Human-readable note about the site for developers host | string | For interface type 'dcs',  hostname of the DCS broker server for the merchant site; for interface type 'vbs' hostname of the merchant_site. e.g. amazon.com tags | array | Tags for filtering desired merchant sites.
-This could either be site status (e.g. prod, down), countries supported (e.g. usa, canada), or site attributes (e.g. synthetic).
-Tags can also be compounded to create combinations: (e.g. ?tags=prod,synthetic&tags=usa,synthetic means all sites tagged prod and usa and also sites tagged synthetic) interface_type | string | Type of interface agent to use with merchant.
+This could either be site status (e.g. prod, development), countries supported (e.g. usa, canada), or site attributes (e.g. synthetic).
+Tags can also be compounded to create combinations: (e.g. ?tags=prod,usa&tags=synthetic means all sites tagged prod and usa as well as sites tagged synthetic) interface_type | string | Type of interface agent to use with merchant.
 Set to 'dcs' for a site that has direct connect support; and to 'vbs' for a site using Robotic Process Automation job_type | string | Type of job this site supports.
 Card placement or bill payment required_form_fields | array | Indicates the cardholder personal information fields that are required by this site. images | array | URLs of the images for this merchant site.
 Use a filter parameter of 'image_widths', a comma delimited list of widths (e.g. image_widths=64).
 Tile images with these widths will be returned.
 The default is 128 and 32 width images. account_link | array | One or more property sets with key names to populated on POST/PUT /cardsavr_accounts requests, and labels to display to the end user for the type of information being requested for this site ( e.g. Username, Password, Account Number, Email, ... ) Each property contains its 'key_name', a 'label' that defines the property, a 'secret' flag (property should be masked on input like a password), and a type.
 Only properties with a type of 'initial_account_link' should be presented upon initial credential collection.
 For example, an input field for 'tfa' is not displayed on initial collection.
 All other non-'initial_account_link' properties will be requested while the transactiion progresses and they are only listed here for informational purposes. messages | object | Message properties to display to end users.
 Supercedes the deprecated loging properties.
-The message properties are mfa_label: additional informaton required for mfs challenges such as a code sent to users phone or email, additional_info_message: some contextual info sent from CardSavr to aid the user interaction, auth_message: a label to display during during the authentication phase script_directory | string | Optional override for the name of the directory to lookup scripts in (default is host) record_final_site_artifacts | boolean | Take a snapshot of html and a screenshot of the final merchant site.
-Disabling this can speed up task cleanup. puppeteer_screenshot | boolean | Use puppeteer to take a screenshot of site for debugging. login_page | string | URL of login page. forgot_password_page | string | Merchant's forgotten password page. credit_card_page | string | Merchant's credit card entry page. wallet_page | string | URL of the site's wallet page, where the is a list of last 4 card numbers. merchant_sso_group | string | Default group a site rolls up to.
-Jobs for the same user account should not run simultaneously. tier | number | Site's tier based on perceived card usage on that site. cookie_caching_scheme | string | Caching scheme for saving site cookies to allow for auto-resumption of previous cardholder sessions dynamic_viewport | boolean | whether or not the VBS puppeteer viewport size is dynamic. use_puppeteer | boolean | whether or not the VBS will use puppeteer instead of playwright.
+The message properties are mfa_label: additional informaton required for mfs challenges such as a code sent to users phone or email, additional_info_message: some contextual info sent from CardSavr to aid the user interaction, auth_message: a label to display during during the authentication phase login_page | string | URL of login page. forgot_password_page | string | Merchant's forgotten password page. credit_card_page | string | Merchant's credit card entry page. wallet_page | string | URL of the site's wallet page, where the is a list of last 4 card numbers. merchant_sso_group | string | Default group a site rolls up to.
+Jobs for the same user account should not run simultaneously. tier | number | Site's tier based on perceived card usage on that site.

 NOTE: All foreign key parameters (fk) can be [hydrated](#hydration) and support [cascading delete](#cascading-delete).